natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Orion.md

 * 2 x 9M133M-2 missiles
 * 2 x 9M133FM3 missiles

+The 9M133M-2 Kornet-М is a supersonic tandem charged missile, good for destroying MBTs that players at this battle rating use.
+It has a good flight speed and decent maneuverability, so you can always hit those sneaky light tanks and SPAAs running around the battlefield.

+The 9M113FM3 Kornet-М is a supersonic missile with a High Explosive warhead.
+It penetrates as much as 61 mm of armour.
+The blast is enough to 1-hit most MBTs.
+You can give most [[ADATS]] and [[PUMA]] users an extremely bad day.

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the aircraft, the features of using aircraft in a team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view, but instead, give the reader food for thought.
 Examine the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->

 The Orion fills a good niche as the "everyman's CAS".
 It is available to everyone, which can be very beneficial to players who have not researched BR appropriate aircraft or helicopters.
 You start off by spawning at an altitude of 4000 meters above the battlefield.
 Your main priority is SPAA.
 They are usually found stationary at the enemy spawn.
 Destroying them will not only help your survival, but also enable your fellow helicopter/aircraft pilots to move in and provide better, uninterrupted CAS.
 If there are no SPAA around, your next target would be enemy tanks that are near/on the capture points.
-Once you fire both [[9M133M-2]] missiles, you have three options:
+Once you fire both [[9M133M-2]] or [[9M133FM3]] missiles, you have three options:

 # '''Loiter over the battlefield and provide reconnaissance:''' Just because you can no longer use your missiles doesn't mean you can't help your team!
 Fly around the battlefield and scan the area with your amazing optical camera.
 Once you spot any enemy vehicles that pose a threat to your team, quickly mark them on the map and tell your teammates using the in-game chat (alternatively if you have any squad mates, you can work with them and point out enemies nearby using the squad marker)
 # '''Land and rearm:''' Once the two ATGM's are used, reduce your throttle and glide towards the airbase.
 Once you land, begin any repairs and necessary rearming so you can take off.
 It should be worth noting that the Orion UCAV suffers from a low speed and a horrid climb rate, making the return to base and return to the battlefield incredibly lengthy.
 Altitude is also the only saving grace of the Orion, as helicopters/attack aircraft will generally be at lower altitudes and SPAA's will have no trouble sending a very slow target back to the hangar screen.
 Consequently, fighting at low altitudes should be regarded as a suicide mission.
 # '''Bail out of the vehicle and spawn in a more capable vehicle:''' While it feels counterintuitive to bail out of a vehicle that cost 750 spawn points, it is the fastest and best way to get you back into the battle.
-Using the spawn points you accumulated, you can get enough to spawn another tank, an attack aircraft, or a helicopter.
-The advantage of this is that you should have cleared the path for you or other pilots to make some damage, as the SPAA's and anti air threats are no longer there.
+Using the spawn points you gained from the carnage your two [[9M133FM3|Kornet]] missiles caused, you can get enough to spawn another tank, an attack aircraft, or a helicopter.
+The advantage of this is that you should have cleared the path for you or other pilots to make some damage, as the SPAA's and anti-air threats are no longer there.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in the bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->